-Like many homes in the 1970s-era Muirfield Village, this compact brick and siding Colonial home was ready for a handful of upgrades to make it work for an empty-nester couple.
+Like many homes in the 1970s-era Muirfield Village, this compact brick and siding Cape Cod Colonial remodel project was all about a handful of upgrades to make it work for an empty-nester couple.

 And the first was moving the master suite from the second floor to the first floor.
 The existing office in the front of the house was enlarged and converted to the master bedroom; part of the family room was absorbed into a new master bath, and a small addition at the back completed the suite.